erikflowers/emoticonstruct-font/README.md

 EmotiConstruct - Dynamic Icon-Font for use in any web application.
 ===================

 A dynamic, or static, icon-font for emoticons.
 Use them on their own, or stack them to create custom emoticons.
+If you aren't familiar with how Font Awesome stacks icons, go look here first: http://fontawesome.io/examples/#stacked.
+I take NO credit for the innovation of this concept, I am just making a huge library of emoticon parts and pieces to take the stacking idea to a huge scale of making emoticons.
+Full credit is given to Font Awesome for the idea of how to do it.

-The way EmotiConstruct's work is the same as other icon-fonts, like Font-Awesome or Weather-Icons.
+The way EmotiConstruct's work is the same as other icon-fonts, like Font-Awesome.
 The EmotiConstructs work by simply allowing you to include one like this:

 <i class="ec-smile"></i>